 Although Rolex Sigma dials are usually found more on stainless steel references, there are also yellow gold and two-tone Rolex models featuring Sigma dial.
 However, Rolex used the Sigma dial only for some years in the 1970s.
 Thus, it is not surprising that the little ‘Sigma’ mark on the dial of a Rolex watch can indeed add to its overall value.
 Today, vintage Rolex Datejust or Daytona watches with Sigma dials are specifically sought-after among collectors.

-For those who are looking to ‘sell my Rolex’ or ‘sell Rolex watches’ in London to raise instant cash, get in touch with the trustworthy watch buyers in London like at The Luxury Hut.
+For those who are looking to “How to sell Rolex watches” to raise instant cash, get in touch with the trustworthy watch buyers in London like at The Luxury Hut.
 To begin the process: